big-unibo/DataPlatformDesign/README.md

 # Data Platform Match & Select Algorithm
 This repository stores the implementation of "Process-Driven Design of Cloud Data Platforms" [...].
 The match and select algorithm has been implemented in Python 3.9 and thus requires it to be run.
-The application relies on GraphDB to store knowledge graphs and SPARQL queries to perform the matching part of the algorithm.
+The application relies on GraphDB to store knowledge graphs, SPARQL queries to perform the matching part of the algorithm and CPLEX python library to perform the selection part.

 The application returns all optimal solution to the optimization problem.
-Upon execution, the matched and selected graphs will be available in the `/dataplatform_design/src/test/scenarios/scenario_{scenario_name}/output` directory in the form of .json knowledge graphs and a visual .png representation.
+Upon execution, the matched and selected graphs will be available in the `/dataplatform_design/src/test/scenarios/{scenario_name}/output` directory in the form of .json knowledge graphs and a visual .png representation.

 The application works with scenarios, each of them defining a data pipeline to be implemented with respect to a certain service ecosystem and a taxonomy of tags.